The jungle curry, native to northern Thailand, is unlike any other. The combination of spices and herbs that make it up is unique.

 5 g garlic

 5 g shallot

 Rehydrate the peppers in hot water for about 5 minutes.
 Then drain and pound with the coriander seeds and peppercorns.
 Add the rest of the ingredients little by little until you obtain a smooth paste.
 You should no longer be able to distinguish the ingredients from each other.

 250 to 300 grams of vegetables such as: Thai eggplant (quartered), pea eggplants, snake beans (cut into 3 cm lengths), baby corn (cut in half lengthwise), wax gourd (cut into bite size pieces), carrot (cut into thin slices).

 1 handful holy basil leaves

 ½ fresh red cayenne pepper, thinly sliced

-Bring a ladle of stock to the boil and dissolve the curry paste in it.
-Then add the rest of the stock and bring the whole to the boil.
+Bring a ladle of stock to a boil and dissolve the curry paste in it.
+Then add the rest of the stock and bring to a boil.

 Then add the "soft" vegetables such as eggplant, beans and corn.
 Cook for another 5 minutes.

 Taste to adjust seasoning.
 Stir in the holy basil and cook an additional minute.
 Transfer to serving bowls and garnish with finger root and fresh cayenne pepper.